Im-Rises/cUnicodeLib/README.md

 ## Test the lib

-To test the lib a `demo.c` can be found in the `cUnicodeLib` folder.
+To test the lib a `main.c` file can be found in the `test` folder.
 You can base your code on this file and by compiling it with the `cUnicodeLib` files, you'll see a display example.

 ## Github-Actions